kevinakey/xm-labs-control-m-9/README.md

 BMC Control-M delivers is business automation solution that simplifies and automates diverse batch application workloads.
 When events meet predetermined criteria, this integration with xMatters relays critical BMC Control-M insight data to the correct people and systems to help coordinate and resolve incidents faster. xMatters leverages your group on-call schedules and rotations, escalation rules, and user device preferences to quickly engage the right resources with customizable response and collaboration options.

-## Automate Handoffs accross your toolcahin
+## Automate Handoffs across your toolchain

 Integrating xMatters with your other tools allows you to automatically transfer key BMC Control-M alert data throughout your systems and drive workflows forward.
 Notifications and collaboration invites embedded with BMC Control-M insights allow your resolution teams to take immediate action.
   * Create a service management ticket with the BMC Control-M insights